Heesen sells its first 55m fast displacement motor yacht

 This new concept is designed to go faster but use less fuel, to increase range and speed, to increase performance but reduce environmental impact, to enable uncompromised interior design without compromising performance.

-'We believe the 55m will set a benchmark in terms of efficiency: propelling around 600 tons of steel and aluminum at 15 knots with only 1200kW of power is quite remarkable,' says Perry van Oossanen.
+'We believe the 55m will set a benchmark in terms of efficiency: propelling around 600 tons of steel and aluminium at 15 knots with only 1200kW of power is quite remarkable,' says Perry van Oossanen.
 Powered by twin 1,380kW MTU 12V 4000M53 engines, the Heesen 17255 will achieve a top speed of 16.5 knots and a range of 4,500 nautical miles at 13 knots.

 The interior accommodates twelve guests in six cabins.
 The master suite is on the main deck and features a 70msq private balcony.
 The other guests cabins are on the lower deck, including a full-beam VIP, two doubles and two twins.